What is the difference between an RFP, RFQ and invitation to tender?

 Competitive bidding needs to be carefully planned and executed to minimize any potential legal issues.
 Once you start the tender process, it is not easy to stop!
 So make sure you have a good plan in place as to what you want and what you don’t want.
 Whatever procurement management software you use, you should also be sure that there are good controls and visibility into the tendering, bid evaluation and awarding processes.

-At 4castplus, our construction procurement software has been designed to manage the heavy demands of large and complex projects.
+The 4castplus construction procurement software has been designed to manage the heavy demands of large and complex projects.
 With powerful features and intelligent workflows, you can streamline project purchasing, subcontracting and the tendering of vendor bids giving your teams greater visibility and control.
-If you want to maximize the liklihood of winning your next project Request a Demo to see how 4castplus can make your organization the clear choice.